ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 Overall, Lunar Lander RL is an exciting and challenging problem in robotics that has the potential to advance our understanding of machine learning and autonomous navigation.

-## Comaprison between PPO & A2C Algorithms
+## General Comaprison between PPO & A2C Algorithms

+From the aforementioned task implementation, genera comparsion of the two stated alfgorithms is concluded below:

 * PPO is a policy optimization method that aims to maximize the expected reward of a policy while ensuring that the update is not too far from the previous policy.
 Whereas, A2C is an on-policy method that learns both a policy and a value function.
 The advantage of A2C is that it can use the value function estimate to reduce the variance of the policy gradient.